vitest-dev/vitest/docs/guide/migration.md

 Previously, specifying `concurrent` on a suite would still group concurrent tests by suites and run them together one by one.
 Now, it follows jest's behaviour and runs all of them at once (still limited by [`maxConcurrency`](/config/#maxConcurrency))

-### enable `coverage.ignoreEmptyLines` by default
+### enable V8 coverage's `coverage.ignoreEmptyLines` by default

 Changes default value of `coverage.ignoreEmptyLines` to `true`.
 This change will have major impact on users' code coverage reports.
 It is likely that projects using coverage thresholds need to adjust those values after this.
+This change affects only the default `coverage.provider: 'v8'`.

 ### No more `watchExclude` option